I love the Blue Mountains! And even though I have been there on multiple occasions it never ceases to amaze me with its sheer beauty and magnificence.

 My favourite place for a coffee is Cassiopeia, which is situated in both Springwood and Katoomba.
 These guys make serious coffee!

-I also recommend Blue Mist Café in Wentworth Falls and the really cool Red Door Café in Leura.
+I also recommend Blue Mist Café in Wentworth Falls, or the really cool Leura Garage (pictured) Red Door Café in Leura.

 Oh and in case you are wondering, I like skinny lattes, double shot with one sugar!

 I love beautiful gardens and one of my favourite spots is Mayfield Garden.
-Located in Oberon, across 16 hectares, this is Australia’s largest cool climate garden.
+Located in Oberon (about 45min further inland from the Blue Mountains), across 16 hectares, this is Australia’s largest cool climate garden.

 It is a lovely spot to walk around and has a range of interesting features like a 13 metre tall obelisk, a number of waterfalls, a grotto, lake, Chinese pagoda and of course lots of fantastic flowers and green space.